-Dear Mr., Mrs.,

-Philips acknowledges the issues concerning working conditions at the base of the supply chain, specifically in the extractives sector for metals such as tin, tantalum, tungsten and gold.
+Philips Tom Scholte Supplier Sustainability Program Manager Philips Group Procurement tom.scholte@philips.com Date: June 26, 2019 Subject: Conflict Minerals Dear Mr., Mrs., Philips acknowledges the issues concerning working conditions at the base of the supply chain, specifically in the extractives sector for metals such as tin, tantalum, tungsten and gold.
 In particular, we are concerned about the situation in the east of the Democratic Republic of Congo (DRC), where proceeds from the extractives sector are sometimes used to finance rebel conflicts in the region.
 Philips is committed to address this issue, even though it does not directly source minerals from the DRC.
 The supply chain for the metals of concern consists of many tiers, including mines, traders, exporters, smelters, refiners, alloy producers and component manufacturers, before reaching Philips' direct suppliers.

-Although Philips does not directly source minerals from the DRC and the mines are typically seven or more tiers removed from our direct suppliers, we address the issue through leveraging our influence on our supply chain and participating in the Conflict Free Sourcing Initiative (CFSI).
-Philips believes that an industry-wide approach is necessary to address this issue and therefore we actively participate in the CFSI, a joint effort founded by a coalition of leading electronics companies from the industry organizations EICC and GeSI.
-Over 200 companies participate in this initiative today, and we have formed partnerships with other leadership groups from across industries, government and civil society.
-The CFSI provides information on conflict-free smelters and refiners, common tools and standards to collect supply chain information, and forums for exchanging best practices.
-It is a multi-sector, multi-stakeholder network, and reduces the need for duplication of efforts across the many sectors that are using conflict minerals.

-Philips will fully comply with the Dodd Frank Act section 1502 on 'Conflict Minerals' and will not to purchase raw materials, subassemblies, or supplies which we know contain conflict minerals that directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
-Philips works towards the following goals:

-- Minimize trade in conflict minerals that benefit armed groups in the DRC or an adjoining country - Enable legitimate minerals from the region to enter global supply chains, thereby supporting the Congolese economy and the local communities that depend on these exports.
+Although Philips does not directly source minerals from the DRC and the mines are typically seven or more tiers removed from our direct suppliers, we address the issue through leveraging our influence on our supply chain and participating as a member in the Responsible Minerals Initiative (RMI).
+Philips believes that an industry-wide approach is necessary to address this issue and therefore we actively participate in the RMI, a joint effort founded by a coalition of leading electronics companies from the industry organizations Responsible Business Alliance (RBA) and GeSI.
+Over 350 companies participate in this initiative today, and we have formed partnerships with other leadership groups from across industries, government and civil society.
+The RMI provides information on conflict-free smelters and refiners, common tools and standards to collect supply chain information, and forums for exchanging best practices.
+It is a multi-sector, multi- stakeholder network, and reduces the need for duplication of efforts across the many sectors that are using conflict minerals.
+Philips will fully comply with the Dodd Frank Act section 1502 on 'Conflict Minerals' and will not to purchase raw materials, sub-assemblies, or supplies which we know contain conflict minerals that directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
+Philips works towards the following goals: - Minimize trade in conflict minerals that benefit armed groups in the DRC or an adjoining country. - Enable legitimate minerals from the region to enter global supply chains, thereby supporting the Congolese economy and the local communities that depend on these exports.